-16 The concept of exemption from the need of regulatory control and the radiological criteria for exemption of practices is established in GSR Part 3 [1].
+17 The concept of exemption from the need of regulatory control and the radiological criteria for exemption of practices is established in Schedule I of GSR Part 3 [1].
+18 'Source term' is the amount and isotopic composition of material released (or postulated to be released) from a

-17 'Source term' is the amount and isotopic composition of material released (or postulated to be released) from a facility used in modelling releases of radionuclides to the environment [4].
+18 'Source term' is the amount and isotopic composition of material released (or postulated to be released) from a facility used in modelling releases of radionuclides to the environment [4].
 It is also applicable to certain activities and can be defined together with its physical and chemical properties relevant for environmental dispersion.

-Factor Element Radionuclides Source term Quantity (both activity and mass/volume) Form (chemical/physical make up) Geometry (size, shape, height of release) Potential for release: source term varies significantly Facility/Activity between normal operation and accidents characteristics Level of expected doses from normal operations or projected doses from potential exposures Preliminary assessments or previous assessments for similar facilities Safety characteristics of the activity or facility Types of safety barriers and engineering features present in the design Potential for severe accident scenarios Characteristics of environment around the facility (geology, hydrology, meteorology, morphology, biophysical) Presence of receptor (people, flora and fauna) Location characteristics Exposure pathways Land use (agriculture) Characteristics of other installations in the vicinity and possible natural and man-made external events (for examples, earthquakes, industrial accidents) Characteristics of authori zation process for the Requirement of regulations (licensing requirements) particular activity or facil lity Stage of the authorization process
+F 2 = 4 =

+Factor Element

+Radionuclides

+Quantity (both activity and mass/volume)

+Source term Form (chemical/physical make up)

+Geometry (size, shape, height of release)

+Potential for release: source term varies significantly

+Facility/Activity between normal operation and accidents

+characteristics Level of expected doses

+from normal operations or Preliminary assessments or previous assessments for

+projected doses from similar facilities

+potential exposures

+Safety characteristics of the activity or facility Types of safety barriers and engineering features

+present in the design

+the activity of facility Potential for severe accident scenarios

+Characteristics of the facility site related to dispersion

+of radionuclides in the environment (for example,

+geology, hydrology, meteorology, morphology,

+biophysical)

+Presence and characteristic of receptor (for example,

+demography, living habits and conditions, flora and

+Location characteristics fauna)

+Exposure pathways

+Land use and other activities (for example

+agriculture, food processing, other industries)

+Characteristics of other installations in the vicinity

+and possible natural and man-made external events

+(for example, earthquakes, flooding, industrial

+accidents, transport accidents)

+Characteristics of authoriz ation process for the Requirement of regulations (licensing requirements)

+particular activity or facili ty Stage of the authorization process

 TABLE 1.
-EXAMPLES OF FACTORS AFFECTING THE REQUIRED LEVEL OF COMPLEXITY OF A RADIOLOGICAL ENVIRONMENTAL IMPACT ASSESSMENT18
+EXAMPLES OF FACTORS AFFECTING THE REQUIRED LEVEL OF COMPLEXITY OF A RADIOLOGICAL ENVIRONMENTAL IMPACT ASSESSMENT19